TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Results

+As stated in~\cite{clet2021bfv}, CKKS solutions usually require a much larger communication and memory cost than TFHE ones.
+In Table~\ref{table:RAM_methods}, we compare between each method the amount of RAM needed on server side for CIFAR-10 dataset.
+Cryptonets, SHE, Lola and Lee \textit{et al.} are either Full-Pr or $\epsilon$/$N$, whereas Zama and ours are not as we let the user do one \vgg layer or one \vgg block locally.
+We measured the RAM used by Zama on the same machine used for our experiments.
+We observe that we use less memory than every proposed method with a competitive accuracy. \citet{lee2022low}, \citet{rovida2024memory}, SHE~\citep{lou2019she} and \citet{roy2025dct} outperform our accuracy by more than $17\%$.
+But with huge memory cost: indeed we only need 47.5 MB which is $8000\times$ less than Lee \textit{et al.}.
+SHE did not report their RAM needs, but they used a 1 TB machine to run their experiments.

-\myparagraph{Comparison with other methods.} As stated in~\cite{clet2021bfv}, CKKS is more memory greedy than TFHE for communication.
-In Table~\ref{table:RAM_methods} of Appendix~\ref{appendix:RAM_usage}, we compare between each method the amount of RAM needed on server side for CIFAR-10 dataset.
-The best accuracy is the \resnet proposed by~\cite{lee2022low}, but it also leads to the highest consumption in RAM.
-With LoLa setting, the accuracy is indeed lower but it requires $32$x lesser RAM.
-Then, our method reduces again the memory on server by almost a factor of $15$x for the same accuracy.
-RAM size on server matters for cloud computing as pricing increases along with memory needs\footnote{ \href{https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/}{https://azure.microsoft.com/en-us/pricing/}}, thus low-memory solutions help the scalability of the MLaaS.
+The best accuracy is the \resnet proposed by DCT-Cryptonet~\cite{roy2025dct}, but it also leads to a high consumption in RAM.
+With LoLa setting, the accuracy is indeed lower but it requires $32$x lesser RAM than ~\citet{lee2022low}.
+Then, our method reduces again the memory on server by almost a factor of $252$x for the same accuracy. ~\citet{rovida2024memory} manage to reach a similar accuracy than DCT-Cryptonet~\cite{roy2025dct}, but with a higher memory requirement.
+RAM size on server matters for cloud computing as pricing increases along with memory needs\footnote{ \href{https://aws.amazon.com/lambda/pricing/}{https://aws.amazon.com/lambda/pricing/}}, thus low-memory solutions help the scalability of the MLaaS.